MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-agent-experience.md

 ## Call controls

-The conversation panel in the agent dashboard includes the following call controls that you can use when you call or answer a phone call from a customer.
+The conversation panel in the agent dashboard includes the following call controls that you can use when you call or answer phone calls from customers.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of call controls](./media/voice-channel-call-controls.png)